-Total enrollment at SUNY has averaged over 220,000 over the past five years, including full and part time enrollees.
-SUNY projects a decrease of approximately 0.6% in enrollment from Fiscal Year 2012 to 2013, the result of a reduction primarily of part-time students.
-This reduction represents approximately 1,362 students and is the fourth consecutive year of modest enrollment decline experienced by SUNY.
-Despite a decline in overall total enrollment over the past four years, undergraduate enrollment has remained stable and is actually projected to increase from 2012 to 2013.
+Total enrollment at SUNY state-operated/funded institutions continues to remain relatively steady at approximately 220,000, including full and part time enrollees.
+After seeing a slight decline from Fall 2011 to Fall 2012, the campuses experienced a second year of slightly increasing enrollment.
+Between Fall 2013 and Fall 2014, enrollment increased by 1,268 students.
+Campuses expect to have additional students next year as well.
 Such a rise is expected to contribute to increasing the demand for student housing.
 SUNY believes the relationship between enrollment and the Residence Hall Program utilization to be significant.
 Historically, approximately one-third of the students enrolled have lived in Dormitory Facilities.
 Continued enrollment growth of full-time students should continue to increase the demand for on-campus housing.
 The following table sets forth the number of applications received SUNY-wide and the percentage of those students accepted and enrolled over the past five academic years: